Introduction

 # Gab makes this easy:

-gab getThis command downloads the gab binary and modules to Gab’s installation prefix on your machine.
+gab getThis command downloads the gab binary and built-in modules (like IO, Fibers, Channels, Strings, Ranges, and more) to Gab’s installation prefix on your machine.
 You should see some logs detailing this process.
-Lastly, complete your installation as instructed by the message in your terminal.

 Note